hbctraining/Intro-to-ChIPseq/lessons/04_automation.md

 # Filter out multi-mappers and duplicates
 sambamba view -h -t 6 -f bam -F "[XS] == null and not unmapped and not duplicate" $align_sorted > $align_filtered

+# Create indices for all the bam files for visualization and QC
+samtools index $align_filtered

 # Move intermediate files out of the bowtie2 directory
 mv $bowtie_results/${base}*sorted* $intermediate_bams
 ```